maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     +at-breakpoint($break12)
       +susy-grid-background

-Now when you need to apply a particular style to a specific device in use these breakpoints.
-Using our example from before:
+Now when you need to apply a particular style that is dependent on specific screen sizes use these breakpoints.
+In our example from before:

     %body
       .container